ml-w/pytorch_mri_hnn_node/readme.md

 extract_nodes_2dx3.py gets 2dx3 images of nodes
-pad_to_size.py pads to a given size with the image randomly placed (not necessarily at the centre) extract_merged_from_aug.py extracts only the merged nodes from a folder of augmented nodes
+pad_to_size.py pads to a given size with the image randomly placed (not necessarily at the centre) extract_merged_from_aug.py extracts only the merged nodes from a folder of augmented nodes create_labels.py program to combine real individual and augmented nodes into one folder and record labels in a csv split.py